-In my work I access contemporary social issues by making connections with personal narratives, history, and popular culture.
+In my work, I access contemporary social issues by making connections with personal narratives, history, and popular culture.
 I am inspired by social phenomena and constantly try to position myself in relationship to a public or a sub-culture.
-My training has been in an interdisciplinary art school and therefore I freely combine research methodologies and artistic strategies borrowed from various disciplines such as photography, documentary, graphic design, performance, storytelling, installation, and social interventions.
+I freely combine research methodologies and artistic strategies borrowed from various disciplines such as photography, documentary, graphic design, performance, storytelling, installation, and social interventions.

 As I approach my work from a conceptual frame, the form is wide ranging; from fabric banners, to ceramic plates, oil paintings produced in China, resin cast sculptures and news media ads.
 Often the project culminates in an artist’s publication.
 Educated as a designer I’ve used the computer since the mid-80s and was actively participating in the digital revolution that came through image manipulation software, desktop publishing, internet communication, web publishing and more recently mass customization.

-As Eighteen Publications, Mike and I have self-published several artist’s books.
-Our combined skills in photo, design, printing and publishing enables us the artistic freedom from the industry and thus we are able to produce books at a much lower cost.
-We both are comitted to create works of art that are cheap and accessible to a wider audience.
-As my studio practice evolves, I have embraced the rapid changes in technology and in recent years I’ve also used print-on-demand technology to produce and distribute my work.
+Under the imprint of Eighteen Publications, Mike and I have self-published several artist’s books.
+Our combined skills in photo, graphic design, printing and publishing enables us the artistic freedom from the industry and thus we are able to produce books at a much lower cost.
+We both are committed to create works of art that are cheap and accessible to a wider audience.
+As my studio practice evolves, I have embraced the rapid changes in technology and in recent years I’ve also used print-on-demand technology and Risography along with offset printing to produce and distribute my work.

 My work is project based.
-I draw from academic research as much as intuitive explorations in design.
+I draw from academic research as much as intuitive explorations in the graphic arts.
 As I explore projects for several years the work can transform into exhibitions, installations, publications, performances and street happenings.
 Designing and re-designing, the work into different contexts brings a greater understanding of the ideas, and makes it more accessible to different groups of audiences.

 Shelter in Plates, 2013